 You see, mimicking someone else is not the same as adoption or agile transformation.
 Ever heard of cargo cult agile, where people imitate the actions of others without knowing what they are doing or why?

 Here is the problem – These colorful charts are a snapshot of what was happening at Spotify around 2012.
-They worked, at that time, for that organization.
+Accounts from insiders at Spotify vary.
+They may have worked, at that time, for that organization.
 It’s not the reality today.
+And it doesn’t mean that spotifying your organization will make a difference for you today.

 An Even Bigger Problem – It isn’t the name or label of the teams that matters.
 The name is irrelevant.
 You don’t get the “Spotify Model” by renaming your teams.
 If you could, we’d all be using squads and tribes.